u-t-autonomous/PX4_Snapdragon/README.md

 cd cross_toolchain
 ./installsdk.sh --APQ8074 --arm-gcc --qrlSDK
 ```
 The script will prompt you to optionally update the default installation path ${HEXAGON_INSTALL_HOME} and uses the following environment variables for the installation.
-Assuming you select the default install path of ${HOME} the environment settings would be:
+Assuming you select the default install path of ${HOME} the environment settings would be ### (Possible Fix on Qualcomm/qrlinux_v4_sysroot HERE ) ### :
 ```sh
 export HEXAGON_INSTALL_HOME=${HOME}
 echo "export HEXAGON_INSTALL_HOME=${HOME}" >> ~/.bashrc